Application Architecture

 SQL Query Engine

 The SQL Query Engine allows users to run ad-hoc queries and download the result as CSV or JSON.
 It is a WSGI Flask instance which uses python-oracledb to make database connections.
-Access to this feature is controlled by a configuration file called endpoints.json
+Access to this feature is controlled by a configuration file called endpoints.json.
+This allows a DBA to limit the list of database environments that allow SQL access.
+For example, they may wish to allow access for development databases but not production.

 The SQL Query Engine exposes a REST API to generate CSV or JSON from user supplied SQL.
 An HTTP POST request is made to the SQL Query endpoint passing the database credentials as a basic auth header and a SQL query in the request body.
 A typical request might look like this: